 DNS Latency is the #1 “Key Performance Indicator” (KPI) for a DNS system’s success.
 This DNS Latency and Performance Test Tools document is provided to help Operators and others deploy effective DNS Resolver (rDNS), DNS Authoritative (aDNS), and other DNS Architectures.
 The following are tools that can be used to monitor, test, and troubleshoot DNS latency through DNS Resolvers Architectures and DNS Authoritative Architectures.

-- Domain Name Speed Benchmark – https://www.grc.com/dns/benchmark.htm – I’ve seen several big SPs use this tool in their NOC to monitor the DNS resolver clusters.
+- GRC’s DNS Benchmark.
+GRC provides the Windows community (and Linux/Wine) with a DNS Resolution testing utility to determine the exact performance of the DNS Resolver and the DNS Authoritative chain.
+I’ve seen several big SPs use this tool in their NOC to monitor the DNS resolver clusters.
 They take an old workstation and set it up to run the queries from the customer’s side of the resolvers.

 - DNS Performance Test – http://www.ghacks.net/2011/01/20/dns-performance-test/ – I’ve never used this one, but others have said it is useful for troubleshooting DNS issues.

-DNSPERF – This is the tool I’ve used in the past to do DNS latency benchmarking in the lab.
+DNSPERF – DNSPERF a tool built by Nominum to evaluate the performance of Authoritative DNS deployments.
+This is the tool I’ve used in the past to do DNS latency benchmarking in the lab.
 Still, works.
 It is “scriptable” – allowing for a lab person to set up automated test.
 Some people use to monitor their big DNS resolvers (AT&T is one example). http://linux.die.net/man/1/dnsperf

 Web-based tools.
 There are also tools that are web-based that allow you to test the DNS lookup latency: